merchise/xotl.ql/docs/source/translation.rst

 translated you may execute the plan several times to fetch the objects that matches the query at the time the plan is executed.

-This way one may use the translator only once per query and then reuse plan for several calls to retrieve objects.
+This way you may use the translator only once per query and then reuse plan for several calls to retrieve objects.

 This does not mean that each time you execute the plan it will return the same